gprMax/gprMax/docs/source/examples_antennas.rst

 Results
 -------

-:numref:`cylinder_Bscan_GSSI_1500_results` shows the B-scan (image of the Ey field).
-As expected a hyperbolic response is present from the metal cylinder.
+:numref:`cylinder_Bscan_GSSI_1500_results` shows the B-scan (of the Ey field component).
+The initial part of the signal (~1-2 ns) represents the direct wave from transmitter to receiver.
+Then comes a hyperbolic response from the metal cylinder.

 .. _cylinder_Bscan_GSSI_1500_results: